nkpgardose/customer-funnel/README.md

 ## Unit tests

-Application is using Jest and React testing library for testing react components.
+Application is using vitest for testing react components.

 ```bash
 $ npm run test